manjunathgithub8/Twitter-Sentiment-analysis-on-Movies/README.md

 IMDB reviews= Datasets to Train the model.

 my_model.h5 - Trained model.
-app.py - webapp , sents the movie name tyoed by user and fethches results to display Piechart. part1.py main Program to Predict Scores.
+app.py - webapp , sents the movie name tyoed by user and fetches results to display Piechart. part1.py main Program to Predict Scores.